 However, if Santa is working in a limited range of establishments on a frequent basis, he may qualify for an Enhanced DBS check based on this factor only.

-In this case, ‘frequent’ means at least once a week on an ongoing basis, on more than three days in a 30-day period or overnight.
+In this case, ‘frequent’ means at least once a week on an ongoing basis, on three or more days in a 30-day period or overnight.

 As Santa’s duties are usually limited to one day a year, it’s unlikely he’d satisfy this part of the eligibility criteria, but it’s worth checking with the school, nursery or other limited establishment if they require this clearance.
 Get in touch with us for more information on what establishments may qualify.

 Even though Santa will probably not require an Enhanced DBS check, organisations should carefully consider who they choose to play the role.